SnipeXandrej/zephyrus-g15-tweaks/README.md

 Here I just want to share my personal tweaks/scripts that I use on my daily-driver laptop.

 I use Arch, btw.
+**Do note that thing(s) like changing the screen refresh rate will probably only work on the KDE Plasma Wayland session.
+If you use something else, then you will need to adjust the xxxhz.service systemd services located in "`config/systemd/user/`".**

 # Applying Kernel parameters
 For GRUB users: